project-ida/two-state-quantum-systems/src/excitation-transfer.md

 \end{bmatrix} = E_0 I + A \sigma_z
 $$

-Because it is only energy differences that can be physically measured, $E_0$ is often set to zero for convenience, leaving us with
+Because it is only energy differences that can be physically measured, $E_0$ is often set to zero for convenience.
+We will follow this convention for the rest of this notebook.
+Our two state Hamiltonian is then:

 $$
 H = \begin{bmatrix}